 Then, how to analyze the context of use?
 We identify three factors to consider:

-Interaction – actions taken to achieve user’s need (click, scroll, drag).
+- Interaction – actions taken to achieve the user’s need (click, scroll, drag).

 Once you have analyzed all the aspects of user context, it’s time to take some action.